bgveenstra/cs-lessons/computer-architecture.md

 *After this lesson, students will be able to:*

 - Describe how computers store and process information.
-- Manipulate binary data.
+- Explain how data is encoded in binary or hex formats and where these formats are used.
-- Describe how programs are internally converted to instructions that a computer can carry out.
+- Distinguish between compilers and interpreters, and describe how each converts programs into instructions that a computer can carry out.
 - Use appropriate technical terms for categories of programming languages, and apply these terms to JavaScript and Ruby.

 ### Preparation